Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Audio

 The audio element is hidden from the page.
-Audio is set to autoplay when a user is on a page but it can be paused and played using the pause and play icons.
+Audio is set to autoplay when a user is on a the quiz section of the site but it can be controlled using the pause and play icons.
 Each question object has an audio property which has the value of the file name for the correct audio for that question.
 Every time a new question is required the audio for that question is selected and played using the file reference from the question object.

 [Back to top](<#contents>)

 * ### Play and Pause Icons

 The pause and play icons are displayed above the answer buttons.
-They are centralised to the middle of the container and feature black and white colour styling with a thick border.
+They are centralised to the middle of the container and feature black and white colour styling with a thick circular border.
 Only one icon displays at a time.
-A javascript function checks if the audio is playing and displays either the play or pause icon depending on what the audio is doing.
-This cuts down on clutter and allows a more user friendly experience.
+A javascript function called audioControls checks if the audio is playing and displays either the play or pause icon depending on what the audio is doing.
+This cuts down on clutter and allows for a more user friendly experience.
 The icons feature a hover effect which scales the icons by 1.05 and adds a black border shadow.

 ![Play Icon](assets/images/readme-images/play.png)